Proprism

 In geometry of 4 dimensions or higher, a proprism is a polytope resulting from the Cartesian product of two or more polytopes, each of two dimensions or higher.
 The term was coined by John Horton Conway for product prism.
 The dimension of the space of a proprism equals the sum of the dimensions of all its product elements.
 Proprisms are often seen as k-face elements of uniform polytopes.

 Properties

 The number of vertices in a proprism is equal to the product of the number of vertices in all the polytopes in the product.

 The minimum symmetry order of a proprism is the product of the symmetry orders of all the polytopes.
 A higher symmetry order is possible if polytopes in the product are identical.

 A proprism is convex if all its product polytopes are convex.

+f-vectors

+An f-vector is a number of k-face elements in a polytope from k=0 (points) to k=n−1 (facets).
+An extended f-vector can also include k=−1 (nullitope), or k=n (body).
+Prism products include the body element.
+(The dual to prism products includes the nullitope, while pyramid products include both.)

+The f-vector of prism product, A×B, can be computed as (fA,1)*(fB,1), like polynomial multiplication polynomial coefficients.

+For example for product of a triangle, f=(3,3), and dion, f=(2) makes a triangular prism with 6 vertices, 9 edges, and 5 faces: